The Ratio1 Smart Contracts Ecosystem

 Name: Ratio1, Symbol: R1 with maximum supply: 161,803,398 tokens.

 For maximum security, the owner of the contract can set the address for both the ND and MND contracts only once, ensuring that no unexpected change to the tokenomics can happen.
+With the smart contract being non-upgradeable, the owner does not have the ability to do any other operation that could harm in any way the token or its holders.

 R1 Supply Distribution Scheme